CompilerFrontiers/CompilerFrontiers.github.io/pages/2024/content.md

-FPGAs), this year, in CFW, we seek to explore new compilation techniques for the intricacies inherent in emerging computing paradigms such as analog computing, neuromorphic computing, near and in-memory processing, chemical reaction networks, among others.
-Expanding the discussion to creative solutions when compiling for physical computing systems.
+FPGAs), this year, in CFW, we seek to explore new compilation techniques for the intricacies inherent in emerging computing paradigms such as analog computing, neuromorphic computing, near and in-memory processing, chemical reaction networks, among others, expanding the discussion to creative solutions when compiling for physical computing systems.
 This workshop serves as a gathering ground for researchers and experts from both industry and academia, fostering the presentation and exploration of the latest advances in Compilers for